.

 View also 'BUSCH MSS' - listing Busch's manuscripts.

-As is the case with so many artists who appeared on the Remington label, also of conductor Fritz Busch there are only a few performances released on this early nineteen fifties label.
+As is the case with so many artists who appeared on Remington, also of conductor Fritz Busch there are only a few performances released on this early nineteen fifties label.
 They landed there merely by accident, one would suspect.
-However it was Don Gabor who asked impressario Marcel Prawy in Vienna to make recordings of the conductor with the pure style.
+However it was impresario Marcel Prawy in Vienna who sought the opportunity to make recordings of "the conductor with the pure style".

 In 1950 there were many recordings of Fritz Busch on 78 RPM shellac discs available, like excerpts from Wagner's 'Tristan und Isolde', a performance of Richard Strauss's 'Don Juan' and several complete Mozart operas from the productions of John Christie's Glyndebourne Festival in the nineteen thirties.

-Dubbings from 78 RPM plates would only gradually appear in the new format.
-The first was RCA Victor's 2 Lp set (LCT 6001) of the 1934 production of 'The Marriage of Figaro', issued in 1952.
-The later reissue of this recording of 'Le nozze di Figaro' on Music for Pleasure EMI Lp (CFP 117-118) - with Roy Henderson (baritone), Aulikki Rautavaara (soprano), Audrey Mildmay (soprano), Wili Domgraf-Fassbänder (baritone), Haddle Nash (tenor), Norman Allin and Italo Tajo (bass), Constance Willis (mezzo soprano), Luise Hellesgruber (soprano), Fergus Dunlop (bass), Morgan Jones (tenor), Winifred Radford, and Fritz Busch conducting - shows an exceptional sound quality.
-No wonder 'Figaro's Hochzeit' was the first recording to be transferred to Lp.
+Dubbings of 78 RPM plates would only gradually appear in the new format.
+The first was RCA Victor's 2 LP set (LCT 6001) of the 1934 production of 'The Marriage of Figaro', issued in 1952.
+Singers were Roy Henderson (baritone), Aulikki Rautavaara (soprano), Audrey Mildmay (soprano), Wili Domgraf-Fassbänder (baritone), Haddle Nash (tenor), Norman Allin and Italo Tajo (bass), Constance Willis (mezzo soprano), Luise Hellesgruber (soprano), Fergus Dunlop (bass), Morgan Jones (tenor), Winifred Radford, Fritz Busch conducting.

 Satisfying sales of a Remington disc with Fritz Busch conducting could not only result from the fact that Fritz Busch was considered a significant musician and opera conductor worldwide, but also that during the nineteen forties his name had become familiar to many New Yorkers.
 During World War Two Fritz Busch was Musical Director of the New Opera Company for several seasons, and after the war he conducted productions of the New York Metropolitan on various occasions.